 The wealth of Exeter in the mid 17th and early 18th centuries was created as a direct result of the woollen cloth trade in the city, controlled by the members of the Incorporation.
 On the back of this prosperity, many became Merchant Venturers and later Bankers.

 With mechanisation and loss of overseas trade, Exeter's affluence waned along with the Incorporation's membership, declining significantly almost to the point of extinction.
 However, by adapting to the changing climate the Incorporation survived and since the Second World War has prospered with membership once again increasing and playing its part in the Civic life of Exeter.

-The Incorporation is recognised as one of the few surviving established provincial Guilds with strong links to associated London Guilds.
+The Incorporation is recognised as one of the few surviving established provincial Guilds with strong links to associated City of London Guilds.

 James Gaisford, Master 2016-2017

 James became a member in 2002 and is a Chartered Accountant, originally trained with Arthur Young (now Ernst & Young) in London before taking on roles as a Finance Director and owner with various companies in the agricultural, retail, publishing, renewable energy, asbestos removal, care and property businesses.
 James has also been a non executive director of the Royal Devon and Exeter Hospital Foundation Trust.

 James is currently Vice Chairman of the Governors of Exeter School, Chairman of a local Almshouse Charity, a non executive director of a local business and Director of Finance & Resources at the University of Exeter Students Guild.

 James is married to Sarah and has two daughters.
 In what spare time he has he takes part in sky diving and darts.
 His chosen charity this year is Hospice care